kailash-manasarovar/statement/docs/timeline/2024/may.md

 - I write an extraordinarily long message to a hacker I believe is the trumpet teacher on Signal while I'm on the plane.
 - Curiously, the film I watch on the plane is [The Sound of Freedom](https://en.wikipedia.org/wiki/Sound_of_Freedom_(film)); a true story about child sex trafficking, and more curiously the film's picture came up as a result on my `@jctot19 x` searches around December 2023.
 - I find the whole thing very significant, obviously, and I am 100% convinced the person I'm talking to on Signal is the trumpet teacher.
+- Bullying just got worse and worse for me after Bali with the intention, I believe, of me leaving, which I didn't.
+- The reason there are nearly 3000 issues in the [GitHub repo](https://github.com/0xPolygon/polygon-docs/issues) is because my job was hacked by my colleagues around the time they had had enough of whatever they were doing with me and were ready to get rid of me.
+Did they know I was about to be murdered?

 ### The security guy knows something